open-resources/dash_curriculum/_sources/part1/chapter1.md

 - What is their level of experience with data?
 - What are their prejudices in terms of visualizations and colours?

-Further best Practices for dashboard design are:
+Further best practices for dashboard design are:

 - Design different dashboards for different business needs.
 - Add comparison values.